1929: Science and technology

 The year saw several advances in technology and exploration.
 On June 27 the first public demonstration of color TV was held by H. E. Ives and his colleagues at Bell Telephone Laboratories in New York.
 The first images were a bouquet of roses and an American flag.
 A mechanical system was used to transmit 50-line color television images between New York and Washington.
 The BBC broadcast a television transmission for the first time.
 By November, Vladimir Zworykin had taken out the first patent for color television.
 On November 29, Bernt Balchen, U.S. Admiral Richard Byrd, Captain Ashley McKinley, and Harold June, became the first to fly over the South Pole.
 Within the year, Britain, Australia and New Zealand began a joint Antarctic Research Expedition, and the German airship Graf Zeppelin began a round-the-world flight (ended August 29).
 This year Ernst Schwarz describes Bonobo (Pan paniscus) as a different species from common chimpanzee (Pan troglodytes), both closely related phylogenetically to human beings.

-During the year 1929, there were two solar eclipses and two penumbral lunar eclipses: